dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

   ./batch_uninstall_all

-Please note: If you have also Sun Studio 12 installed the installer will erranously remove some packages from Sun Studio 12 so you may need to reinstall it after SOS 11 removal.
+Please note: If you have also Sun Studio 12 installed the installer will erroneously remove some packages from Sun Studio 12 so you may need to re-install it after SOS 11 removal.

 Sun Studio 12
 +++++++++++++